Deterministic generation of qudit photonic graph states from quantum emitters: AME state generation

-We now present a protocol for generating the $\AME(6,\dloc)$ states corresponding to the graph shown in Fig.~\ref{fig:AME6,q}(b).
-This protocol requires three coupled emitters with $\dloc$ ground levels each but does not need photon-emitter interference:
+{Next, we present a protocol for generating the $\AME(6,\dloc)$ state corresponding to the graph shown in Fig.~\ref{fig:AME6,q}(b).
+This protocol requires three coupled emitters with $\dloc$ ground levels each but does not need photon-emitter interaction.
+The circuit is shown in Fig.~\ref{fig:AME6,q}(d).
+The only gates it requires are $H$ and $CZ$ gates on emitters, as well as $Z^\beta$ gates on the photons.
+The state after each layer of the circuit is given in Appendix~\ref{app:AME6q}. }